Dermatology in Clinical Practice Postgraduate Diploma (USW)

 - Cosmetic treatments

-The Dermatology in Clinical Practice course places assessments at the heart of the learning process through the employment of clinical scenarios to enhance problem-solving, critical analysis and evidence-based care.
+The Dermatology in Clinical Practice online course places assessments at the heart of the learning process through the employment of real life scenarios to enhance problem-solving, critical analysis and evidence-based practice.
 Since the scenarios act as a focus for learning and assessment, the two are intrinsically linked.

 - Every week students are presented with two/three clinical case-based scenarios that are reflective of every day clinical practice and research.